 Can we look past this ridiculous debate about cellphones on planes?
 Can we ignore, for a moment, the breathless opinion polls, the pompous declarations by airlines that they’d never allow wireless chatter in their cabins, and the heated discussions you’ve read in your favorite travel blog?

 Mobile phones on commercial flights, already on their way to becoming a reality in the rest of the civilized world, will eventually come to the United States.
 It matters not that 59% of Americans in a recent Quinnipiac University poll declared they’re against it.
 Since when is the interior of an aircraft — where good etiquette remains in short supply — a yak-free zone like a library or church?

 But keep looking, my friends.
-What else isn’t allowed on a commercial flight that should be?
+What else should airlines allow on a commercial flight that they don’t?
 Conventional wisdom says we should permit fewer things on a plane, not more.

 Perhaps we’re having the wrong debate.
 Many air travelers suggest there’s more that should be permitted — much more.

 “I think they should allow you to bring your own factory-sealed water bottles through a TSA screening area,” says Theresa Kropp, a bookkeeper from Lakewood, Colo.
 “It’s so ridiculous that we have to buy water from the shops after we go through security.”

 Truth is, the TSA kind of stopped enforcing its own liquid and gels rule years ago.
 I accidentally brought a large cup of yogurt in my carry-on bag on a recent flight, and I routinely hear from readers who manage to sneak water and soft drinks through security.
 The European Union is reportedly testing a liquid scanner that would allow passengers to carry drinks through its checkpoints, but it’s unlikely the TSA will officially ease its liquid restrictions stateside anytime soon.